kraigb/vs-product-guide/src/pages/Building for Windows/NetFx.md

 ASP.NET includes the following improvements in the .NET Framework 4.6:

 - A simple task-based System.Web.HttpResponse.FlushAsync method for asynchronous response flushing.
 It allows responses to be flushed asynchronously by using your language's async/await support.
-- The ASP.NET Model BInding system now supports Task-returning model binding methods.
-This feature allows Web Forms developers to get the scalability benefits of async with the ease of the data-binding system when using newer versions of ORMs, inlcuding the Entity Framework.
+- Support for Task-returning model binding methods in the ASP.NET Model Binding system.
+This allows Web Forms developers to get the scalability benefits of async with the ease of the data-binding system when using newer versions of ORMs, including the Entity Framework.
 - HTTP/2 support in Windows 10.
 (HTTP/2 is also on by default in WIndows 10 UWP apps that use the System.NET.Http.HttpClient API.)
-- Support for the Token Binding Protocol.
-This protocol, which is the result of Microsoft's collaboration with Google in the area of online authentication, aims to mitigate the prolem of unauthorized users accessing a user's authentication tokens without requiring the user's password or any other privileged knowledge.
+- Support for the Token Binding Protocol, which is the result of Microsoft's collaboration with Google in the area of online authentication.
+The protocol aims to mitigate the prolem of unauthorized users accessing a user's authentication tokens without requiring the user's password or any other privileged knowledge.
 The Token Binding Protocol is implemented in Wndows 10 as a browser feature.
 ASP.NET apps will participate in the protocol, so that authentication tokens are validated to be legitimate.
 The client and the server implementations establish the end-to-end protection specified by the protocol.

 ## ADO.NET improvements

-ADO .NET now supports the Always Encrypted feature available in SQL Server 2016 Community Technology Preview 2 (CTP2).
+ADO .NET  supports the Always Encrypted feature available in SQL Server 2016 Community Technology Preview 2 (CTP2).
 With Always Encrypted, SQL Server can perform operations on encrypted data, and best of all the encryption key resides with the application inside the customer’s trusted environment and not on the server.
 Always Encrypted secures customer data so DBAs do not have access to plain text data.
 Encryption and decryption of data happens transparently at the driver level, minimizing changes that have to be made to existing applications.

 ## Windows Presentation Framework improvements

-Improvements made to the WPF platform in the .NET Framework 4.6 and Visual Studio 2015 include the following:

 - Better HDPI support.
 Changes have been made to layout rounding to reduce instances of clipping in controls with borders.
 By default, this feature is enabled only for applications that target the .NET Framework 4.6.
 - Transparent child windows
 - Customer reports on Microsoft Connect that touch produces unpredictable behavior have been addressed in the .NET Framework 4.6.
 The double tap threshold for Windows store apps and WPF apps is now the same in Windows 8.1 and above.